PromptPrism: A Linguistically-Inspired Taxonomy for Prompts: Applications of PromptPrism

 \subsection{Taxonomy Guided Prompt Refinement}

 We demonstrate how \textsc{PromptPrism} can be used to systematically analyze and improve prompt effectiveness.
-Our taxonomy guided prompt refinement approach replaces arbitrary prompt elaboration and rewrites the prompt in a more semantically-rich way, resulting in enhanced model performance compared to the base instructions.
+Our taxonomy guided prompt refinement approach replaces arbitrary prompt elaboration with a more semantically-rich approach, resulting in enhanced model performance compared to the base instructions.

-\textbf{Experiment Setup} \underline{Dataset}: We conduct our experiments using Super Natural Instruction dataset \cite{wang2022super} (version 2.8).
-The dataset provides each task with three key components: a base instruction, multiple data instances (consisting of question-answer pairs), and exemplars for few-shot learning.
+\textbf{Experiment Setup} \underline{Dataset}: We conduct our experiments using Super Natural Instruction dataset \cite{wang2022super} (version 2.8), which provides each task with a base instruction, multiple data instances (consisting of question-answer pairs), and exemplars for few-shot learning.
 The detailed experiment setting is illustrated in Appendix \ref{sec:prompt_refinement_setting}.

 \underline{Metrics}: For quantitative evaluation, we employ \textsc{Rouge-L} metrics, adhering to the evaluation protocol established in \cite{wang2022super}.
 The prompt refinement process is conducted using \texttt{Claude-sonnet-3.5} \cite{claude3.5sonnet}, with prompts provided in Appendix \ref{prompt-app}.
 For each task, we: (1) Generate 5 distinct prompts (setting \texttt{temperature=0.7}), (2) Sample 10 data instances randomly, (3) Perform 50 inference runs per task.
-In the main, we present the result based on using 2 few-shot examples.
-We present the results of 0-shot experiment in the appendix Table \ref{tab:num-few-shot-0}.
+We present the result based on using 2 few-shot examples in the main script.
+The results of 0-shot experiment are presented in the appendix Table \ref{tab:num-few-shot-0}.

 \underline{Baseline} (1) \textbf{Default}: utilizes unmodified base instructions from the Super Natural Instruction dataset \cite{wang2022super}.
-(2) Chain-of-Thought (\textbf{CoT}) \cite{wei2022chain}: appends the base instruction with \texttt{"Please think step by step and then solve the task."} at the end.\footnote{While some prompt optimization methodologies exist \cite{yuksekgonul2024textgrad, khattab2023dspy}, many require iterative prompt generation and optimization processes, and development set for parameter tuning.
-To ensure practical applicability of cost-effectiveness, we constrain our experimental setup to single-prompt scenarios, eliminating the need for multiple prompt iterations to achieve optimization without any parameter tuning.}
+(2) Chain-of-Thought (\textbf{CoT}) \cite{wei2022chain}: appends the base instruction with \texttt{"Please think step by step and then solve the task."} at the end.\footnote{While some prompt optimization methodologies exist such as DSPy and TextGrad \cite{yuksekgonul2024textgrad, khattab2023dspy}, they require iterative prompt generation and optimization processes, and development set for parameter tuning.
+To ensure practical applicability of cost-effectiveness, we constrain our experimental setup to single-prompt scenarios, eliminating the need for multiple prompt iterations to achieve optimization without any parameter tuning.} \footnote{We provide additional baseline results of OpenAI Meta prompt approach in Table \ref{tab:openai_baseline}}